Xarksass/Bootstrap-Center-Columns/README.md

 # CenterColumns
+## Features
+### center-column-*breakpoint*-*size*
-Auto calculation of the offset needed to center x columns.
+Auto calculation of the offset needed to center a group of columns with of size of x columns.

+### center-gallery-*breakpoint*-*size*
+Auto calculation of the offset needed to center the last elements of a gallery.
-Limited to the maximum possible size of a column for the number of column given.
+Limited to the maximum possible size of a column for a gallery.

+### equid-column-*breakpoint*-*size* and equid-gallery-*breakpoint*-*size*
+Same operation as for versions *center* but the columns are centered equidistantly from each others.

 ## Demonstration page
 check the [demonstration on codepen](http://codepen.io/disalvo_webdev/pen/XJOBdK/)